MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-functions-actions-sample.md

 ## Section 1: Unbound Function WhoAmI

-<xref:Microsoft.Dynamics.CRM.WhoAmI?text=WhoAmI Function> is a simple and commonly used unbound function.
+[WhoAmI Function](xref:Microsoft.Dynamics.CRM.WhoAmI) is a simple and commonly used unbound function.

 **Request**